kdeldycke/mail-deduplicate/docs/configuration.md

 ## Troubleshooting

-You can easely debug the way `mdedup` source its configuration with the `--show-params`:
+You can easily debug the way `mdedup` source its configuration with the `--show-params`:

 ```{eval-rst}
 .. click:run::